-Trump to host Turkish leader as Turkey considers invading Syria
+Trump’s confusing moves raise questions about Turkey, Syria

 Fuat Oktay said in a speech on Tuesday that Turkey is intent on combatting Syrian Kurdish fighters across its border in Syria and on creating a zone that would allow Turkey to resettle Syrian refugees there.

-Oktay said: “Where Turkey’s security is concerned, we determine our own path but we set our own limits.”
+“Where Turkey’s security is concerned, we determine our own path but we set our own limits,” Oktay said.

+A senior administration official said Monday that the U.S. has not yet seen any evidence that an incursion is imminent and so far, Erdogan’s planned visit to the United States is a go.

+On Monday, two senior State Department officials made a point of noting that while the Turks had highlighted the invitation in their readout of the call, the previous night’s White House statement had not included any reference to an Erdogan visit to Washington.